 5. Leave your mug to dry for 48 hours.
 This is important.
 It takes this long for the paint to fully dry.
 This will let the paint adhere to the mug properly.

-If you want to ensure your design is sealed properly you can skip the oven method and use Dishwasher Safe Mod Podge right over top of your Sharpie design.
-This will also make your mug design dishwasher safe.
-Let each coat dry for 1-2 hours before applying the next.
-Cure for 28 days to make Dishwasher Safe.
+If you want to ensure your design is sealed properly use Dishwasher Safe Mod Podge right over top of your Sharpie design.
+This will also make your mug design dishwasher safe (top rack).

 Note: I used my mug once the Mod Podge dried, I just made sure I gently hand washed it.
 I waited closer to 28 days before putting it in dishwasher.